The S-Hamiltonian Cycle Problem: NP-Complete Cases

 We now have $x$ and $y$ such that at most one of them is in~$\{\alpha, \beta\}$, such that $y$ is incident to $v_0$, and such that $x$ is incident to a $u_i$.
 By $P$ we denote the $\set{1,2}$-path in $L(T)$ such that if $k = 1$, then $P = (x, \edge{v_0,v_1}, y)$, and if $k \geq 2$, then $P = (x, \edge{v_0,v_1}, \edge{v_2,v_3}, \dots, \allowbreak \edge{v_{g-3},v_{g-2}}, \allowbreak \edge{v_{g-1},v_g}, \allowbreak \edge{v_h, v_{h-1}}, \dots, \edge{v_2,v_1}, y)$, where $g$ is the greatest odd integer not exceeding $k$ and $h$ is the greatest even integer not exceeding $k$.
 If in $C$ we replace \edge{x, y} by $P$, we obtain a \Hcycle[1,2] in $L(T)$ and because we insert nothing between $\alpha$ and $\beta$, they are still consecutive in this resulting cycle.
 Hence, we have shown that there is a \Hcycle[1,2] in $L(T)$ where $\alpha$ and $\beta$ are consecutive, which concludes the proof of the induction hypothesis.
 Thus, we have shown the desired claim by induction, which concludes the proof. \end{proof}

 With this lemma in hand, we are now ready to prove \cref{prop:24hcycleconstruction}.

-\begin{proof}[Proof sketch of \cref{prop:24hcycleconstruction}] Given an input graph $G$ on which we want to determine the existence of a \Hcycle[1,2], we build $H_{x,y}$ by taking the incidence graph of~$G$ (formed of node-vertices and edge-vertices) and attaching the gadget of \cref{fig:gadget24hcycle} to the vertices $x$ and $z$ corresponding to~$x$ and to a vertex $z$ which is a neighbor of~$x$ towards $y$ (specifically, we take $z=y$ if $x$ and $y$ are at distance $1$, and we take $z$ to be a common neighbor of~$x$ and~$y$ if they are at distance $2$).
+\begin{proof}[Proof sketch of \cref{prop:24hcycleconstruction}] Given an input graph $G$ on which we want to determine the existence of a \Hcycle[1,2] and two of its vertices \(x\) and \(y\), we build $H_{x,y}$ by taking the incidence graph of~$G$ (formed of node-vertices and edge-vertices) and attaching the gadget from \cref{fig:gadget24hcycle} with edges from \(d_1\) and \(d_2\) respectively to the vertices $x'$ and $z'$ corresponding to~$x$ and to a vertex $z$ which is a neighbor of~$x$ towards $y$ (specifically, we take $z=y$ if $x$ and $y$ are at distance $1$, and we take $z$ to be a common neighbor of~$x$ and~$y$ if they are at distance $2$).

 For the forward direction, we show that a \Hcycle[1,2] $C$ of~$G$ where $x$ and $y$ are adjacent can be lifted to a \Hcycle[2,4] $C'$ of~$H_{x,y}$.
 At a high level, $C$ shows us how to visit the node-vertices of~$H_{x,y}$, and we use $D$ to toggle to the edge-vertices and back.
 Further, we use \cref{lem:12pathlinetree} to build the portion of the cycle that visits the edge-vertices of~$H_{x,y}$ while starting and ending at appropriate vertices.